camunda-community-hub/micronaut-camunda-platform-7/README.md

 and use the resulting image to run a Docker container.

 Missing version information leads to
-* Detailed telemetry cannot be sent to Camunda because the version is mandatory.
+* Detailed telemetry cannot be sent to Camunda because the version is mandatory
+* EE license cannot be configured

 ### Executing Blocking Operations on Netty's I/O Thread Pool
 When using the default server implementation Netty, blocking operations must be performed on I/O instead of Netty threads to avoid possible deadlocks.
 Therefore, as soon as Camunda ["borrows a client thread"](https://docs.camunda.org/manual/current/user-guide/process-engine/transactions-in-processes/)  you have to make sure that the [event loop is not blocked](https://objectcomputing.com/resources/publications/sett/june-2020-micronaut-2-dont-let-event-loops-own-you).